Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 06 - Basic Concepts of Azure Virtual Machines/README.md

 # Basic Concepts of Azure Virtual Machines

 # What is Virtual Machines (VM)?
-A Virtual Machine (VM) is a computing service that provides a software-based computer, allowing you to run an operating system and applications on cloud infrastructure without needing to manage your own physical computer or hardware.
+Virtual Machine (VM) is a computing service that provides a software-based computer running on cloud infrastructure that runs an operating system and applications.

 •	In Azure, it’s called VM (Virtual Machines)